With just the push of a button, D-H TeleEmergency

 can be a life-saving connection

 As a leader in clinical services, Dartmouth-Hitchcock (D-H) is focused on delivering collaborative and integrated emergency care to our partner hospitals.
-We strive to deliver outstanding healthcare to our region, independent of patient location.
+We strive to help deliver outstanding health care to our region, independent of patient location.

 D-H TeleEmergency service overview